Read blog

 Overcoming the AIOps Paradox

-It’s a truth universally acknowledged that the more distributed an infrastructure becomes, the more difficult it is to predict how it’ll behave.
+It’s a truth universally acknowledged that the more distributed an network becomes, the more difficult it is to predict how it’ll behave.
 And without a solid understanding of how devices, services, and applications are connected, any automated action becomes a high-stakes roll of the dice, introducing the risk for errors that can cascade into costly outages, security gaps, or compliance violations.

 This is precisely what Red Hat aimed to avoid as they methodically charted their path towards AIOps.
-Though they had a vast quantity of infrastructure data from ServiceNow, NetBox, OpenShift, Kubernetes, VMs, and more, it was fragmented across teams and tools.
-Martin Moucka, IT Manager at Red Hat, knew that context was a crucial ingredient to successful AIOps, and aimed to create a more complete picture of infrastructure behavior by connecting their raw data to the network layer.
+Though they had a vast quantity of network data from ServiceNow, NetBox, OpenShift, Kubernetes, VMs, and more, it was fragmented across teams and tools.
+Martin Moucka, IT Manager at Red Hat, knew that context was a crucial ingredient to successful AIOps, and aimed to create a more complete picture of network behavior by connecting their raw data to the network layer.

 Enter: dependency mapping.

-Building a Baseline for Infrastructure Automation
+Building a Baseline for Network Automation

-Before Red Hat could scale AIOps across their environment, they needed a dependable foundation: continuously updated infrastructure intelligence that every team and system could rely on.
+Before Red Hat could scale AIOps across their environment, they needed a dependable foundation: continuously updated network intelligence that every team and system could rely on.
 IP Fabric’s digital twin capabilities made that possible by empowering Red Hat to proactively assess the ripple effects of any automated change, identify upstream and downstream dependencies, and give all stakeholders the information they needed in a language they could understand.

-Visualize Your Infrastructure From End to End
+Visualize Your Network From End to End

 As Moucka puts it, “You cannot automate what you don’t understand.”
-IP Fabric helped with the latter by automatically discovering and documenting a complete inventory of infrastructure devices, and mapping their connections and configurations from end to end.
+IP Fabric helped with the latter by automatically discovering and documenting a complete inventory of network devices, and mapping their connections and configurations from end to end.

 IP Fabric conducts this automated discovery by: